 Over the last few years, the Middle East had a small share in the global digital advertising expenditure.
-I made a research to dig deep into the current figures and the stats of 2011 to 2017 to better understand the landscape of the digital advertising in the Middle East including market trends and the status.
+I made research to dig deep into the current figures and the stats of 2011 to 2017 to better understand the landscape of digital advertising in the Middle East including market trends and the status.

 1) The global trends in digital advertising

 According to eMarketer report in April 2017, paid media advertising outlays worldwide will increase 7.3% in 2017 to $583.91 billion.
 Growth will be roughly on par with previous estimates, and spending will rise steadily throughout the forecast period, driven by increased investments in the e-commerce industry and mobile ads.
 Digital will remain as the fastest growing medium with 14% in 2017.